adrianskelton/adrianproject4/README copy.md

 - The form enables users to log in.

 - When a user logs in, they gain the ability to:
+  - like recipes.
-  - comment on existing recipes,
+  - comment on existing recipes.
   - create new recipes.
   - edit/delete their own recipes.

-- A message indicating that the operation was successful is shown on the screen.

 #### Logout